Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Methodology

 \subsection{Training and Evaluation Protocol}

-After defining the architecture, we train SEDONet, DeepONet, and FEDONet under a common protocol and compare their performance on five benchmark families including 2-D Poisson, 1-D Burgers, 1-D advection-diffusion, Allen-Cahn, and Lorenz-96.
+After defining the architecture, we train SEDONet, DeepONet, and FEDONet under a common protocol and compare their performance on six benchmark families, including the 2-D Poisson equation, 1-D Burgers' equation, 1-D advection-diffusion equation, Allen-Cahn equation, Lorenz-96 chaotic system, and 2-D Darcy flow.
 During training, each mini-batch consists of a set of input functions $\{u_0^{(i)}\}$ and corresponding reference solutions $\{u^{(i)}(x^q,t^q)\}$ sampled on dense grids.
 For each architecture, we compute the branch coefficients, trunk outputs, and synthesized predictions via \eqref{eq:sedonet_pred}, and update parameters by minimizing the loss \eqref{eq:sedonet_loss} (or its DeepONet/FEDONet counterparts).
-On held-out test data, we use several complementary diagnostics, for a given test input $u$, we evaluate the relative $\ell_2$ error as
+On held-out test data, we use several complementary diagnostics, for a given test input $u$, we evaluate the relative $L^2$ error as

 computed on a dense evaluation grid tailored to each benchmark.
 This metric quantifies the normalized discrepancy between the reference and predicted fields, and forms the basis of the summary statistics reported in Table~\ref{tab:relL2} and the error-bar plots.
 For the spectral fidelity for PDE benchmarks, we additionally compute angle-integrated power spectra of the reference and predicted solutions and compare $E_{\text{pred}}(k)$ to $E_{\text{ref}}(k)$.
 This reveals how well each architecture captures multiscale structure and high-frequency content, beyond what is visible in a single scalar error.